mredenti/ModernCMake/slides/episodes/library.md

 ## THINGS THAT NEED TO BE UNDERSTOOD

 - object libraries -- how to I access them when compiled, do I get a target for each object -- how do I create a object for each and then use them as a library

+## IMPORTANT POINT

+We will encounter the term target repeatedly.
+In CMake, a target is any object given as first argument to add_executable or add_library.
+Targets are the basic atom in CMake.
+Whenever you will need to organize complex projects, think in terms of its targets and their mutual dependencies.
+The whole family of CMake commands target_* can be used to express chains of dependencies and is much more effective than keeping track of state with variables.

 ## ADD_LIBRARY()